notrobot1/cyber_azov_report/README.md

 The report states that russian hackers created fake application for Dos attacks witch russian infrastructures.
 Application was distributed on fake site regiment "Azov".
 Today site down but we can see it on [web archive](https://web.archive.org/web/20220616174628/https://cyberazov.com/).

-If write a request in google "cyber azov" we can find [news posts](http://web.archive.org/web/20220727182903/https://tech.liga.net/other/novosti/rossiyskie-hakery-sozdali-feykovoe-prilojenie-kiber-azov-yakoby-dlya-kiberatak-na-rossiyu) which states russian hackers was collect geodata ukraine users who installed this application.
+If write a request in google "cyber azov" we can find [news posts](http://web.archive.org/web/20220727182903/https://tech.liga.net/other/novosti/rossiyskie-hakery-sozdali-feykovoe-prilojenie-kiber-azov-yakoby-dlya-kiberatak-na-rossiyu) which states Russian hackers was collect geodata from Ukrainian users who installed this application.
-In this report we learn why it's not true.
+In my report, we learn why it's not true.

 # Lets start
 Im downloaded file "cyber_azov.apk" and open it in jadx.
 Project file you can see in this repozitorie.